taroooyan/bg-wiki/Home.md

 Nano wiki/_pages (in various stages of community drafting):
 * Features/specifications of bGeigieNano
-* Firmware upgrade: how to setup build environment on Mac OS X [also on Nano firmware installation via MS-Windows]
+* Firmware upgrade: how to setup build environment on Mac OS X [+note on MS-Windows Nano firmware installation]
 * Home [this page]
 * NANO MANUAL [Kit Assembly]
 * Nano Operation Manual